donald-macritchie/granite_tap/README.md

 ![This is an image of the keep shopping button](static/screenshots/28_product_detail_keep_shopping_button.png)

 - Within the Products Detail page, there is also a "Keep Shopping" button.
-- If the user want to continue shopping, they acn click the "Keep shoppping" button and be redirected back to the products page.
+- If the user want to continue shopping, they can click the "Keep shoppping" button and be redirected back to the products page.

 #### You May Also Like...